bobcozzi/rpgiv2free/README.md

 For a list of changes and release notes, see the [Changelog](https://github.com/bobcozzi/rpgiv2free/blob/main/CHANGELOG.md).

 This extension is an RPG IV to Free Format statement converter.
 Select the RPG IV fixed format statements you want to convert to free format, right-click and select **Convert RPG IV to free format**.
 Note there are other extensions that have a similar "command name".
 Be sure to select the one with this exact wording to evoke this extension vs the others.
 This extension s **NOT a refactoring or modernization tool**.
 Its only purpose is to convert RPG IV fixed-format statements into free format RPG IV syntax.
+It `does not convert` legacy RPG II Cycle code.

 ## Features